Abdulai059/Donation-App-Contract-/README.md

 # Donation Smart Contract

 ## **Overview**
 This project is a **Donation Smart Contract** built with Solidity.
 It ensures secure, scalable, and transparent handling of donations while integrating Chainlink oracles to verify a minimum USD donation value.
-The contract has been deployed and tested on the **Arbitrum Sepolia Testnet**.
+The contract has been deployed and tested on the **SepoliaETH Testnet**.

 ## **Contract Addresses**